SanderMertens/flecs/docs/Queries.md

 Position, Mass     | 5
 Position           | 6..7

 To minimize time spent on sorting, the results of a sort are cached.
-The performnace overhead of iterating an already sorted query is comparable to iterating a regular query, though for degenerate scenarios where a sort produces many slices for comparatively few tables the performance overhead can be significant.
+The performance overhead of iterating an already sorted query is comparable to iterating a regular query, though for degenerate scenarios where a sort produces many slices for comparatively few tables the performance overhead can be significant.

 The following sections show how to use sorting in the different language bindings.
 The code examples use cached queries, which is the only kind of query for which change detection is supported.